christopher-luu97/weight-tracker/README.md

     - Potential options for deployment: Streamlit + heroku

+Testing:
-Testing: Need to get requirements.txt, setup with GitHub actions to automate testing on conversion pipeline.
+1. Need to get requirements.txt, setup with GitHub actions to automate testing on conversion pipeline.
+    - COMPLETED